-- 1. Examine the current landscape of AI applications of an all decision-making, with a focus on risk assessment and prediction. - 2.
-Analyze the effectiveness of AI-duren to is in contifying, quantifying, and mitigating financial risks. - 3.
-Explore the methodologies and architectures (e.g., ML, deep learning, XAI) used in predictive modeling. - 4.
-Investigate challenges and limitations in the adoption of AI, including ethical, regulatory, and technical account - 5.
-Identify future trend, and propose directions for research and policy-making in AIdriven financial sector.
+- Examine the current landscape of AI applications in financial decision-making, with a focus on risk assessment and prediction. - Analyze the effectiveness of AI-driven tools in identifying, quantifying, and mitigating financial risks. - Explore the methodologies and architectures (e.g., ML, deep learning, XAI) used in predictive modeling. - Investigate challenges and limitations in the adoption of AI, including ethical, regulatory, and technical concerns. - Identify future trends and propose directions for research and policy-making in AI-driven financial systems.